 This might sound basic, but it goes a long way in promoting weight loss by keeping you motivated.
 Goals help you stay focused and quickly form new healthy habits such as establishing eating and workout routines.

 Instead of saying I want to cut 5 kgs in a month, say that I want to have dessert only two times a week or drink 2 liters of water a day or go to the gym twice a week.
-It is less stressful, and in the long run, you will develop a new lifestyle and lose weight.
+It is less stressful, your success is more in your control, and in the long run, you will develop a new lifestyle and lose weight.

 Cut Down On Processed Foods

-Eating processed foods results in rapid weight gain, especially among females (8).
-Processed foods such as frozen meats, soft drinks, and packaged snacks are very high in sugars, refined carbs, and trans fats.
+Eating highly processed foods is associated with excess weight, especially among females (8).
+Processed foods such as processed meats, soft drinks, and packaged snacks are very high in added sugars, refined carbs, and trans fats.
 They are also low in essential nutrients like fiber, protein, and unsaturated fats.

 To cut weight, limit the intake of ultra-processed foods.
 Instead, eat more healthy foods such as whole grains, fruits, vegetables, and low-fat dairy foods.
 Also include lean protein, fish, legumes, and nuts.